Antisemitism in Turkey: Islamism

 According to researchers at Tel Aviv University, the Islamist Welfare Party was a major source of antisemitism in Turkey until 1997.
-According to the researchers, the leaders, including the former Prime Minister Necmettin Erbakan have presented antisemitic claims in the critique of the state of Israel.
+According to the researchers, the leaders, including the former Prime Minister Necmettin Erbakan, have presented antisemitic claims in the critique of the state of Israel.
 In February 1997, an article in the party's newspaper filled with such rhetoric led to protests outside of the Turkish Embassy in Washington.
 The article stated:

 "... a snake was created to express its poison, just as a Jew was created to make mischief."

-In 1997, the secular parties came to the power in Turkey and the influence of the Welfare Party has decreased significantly.
+In 1997, the secular parties came to power in Turkey, and the influence of the Welfare Party has since decreased significantly.

-However, in 2003 when Recep Tayyip Erdoğan, a leader of the Islamist Justice and Development Party, became the Prime Minister of Turkey, it marked the beginning of an Islamisation of the Turkish society.
+However, in 2003, when Recep Tayyip Erdoğan, a leader of the Islamist Justice and Development Party, became the Prime Minister of Turkey, it marked the beginning of an Islamisation of the Turkish society.
 Erdoğan was also to become known for harsh anti-Israeli rhetoric.
 After the Israeli operation Cast lead in the Gaza Strip and with the appointment of new Turkish Foreign Minister Ahmet Davutoğlu in 2009, anti-Israeli sentiments clearly became expressed in Turkish foreign policy.

-Several sources claim that the conflict following the Gaza Flotilla incident on 31 May 2010 was deliberately instigated by Turkish politicians in order to aggravate the relations with Israel for the sake of domestic and foreign policy gains.
+Several sources claim that the conflict following the Gaza flotilla incident on 31 May 2010 was deliberately instigated by Turkish politicians in order to aggravate the relations with Israel for the sake of domestic and foreign policy gains.

-Furthermore, according to news reports from December 2012, Turkey's National Intelligence Organization has started investigating individuals who may be dual citizens of Israel and Turkey in connection to the Mavi Marmara "Flotilla Incident" of 2010.
+Furthermore, according to news reports from December 2012, Turkey's National Intelligence Organization has started investigating individuals who may be dual citizens of Israel and Turkey in connection with the Mavi Marmara "Flotilla Incident" of 2010.

-On 31 May 2015, a report from Times of Israel revealed that almost 40% of Turkish population view Israel as a threat, the highest census ever been recorded, signalling the rampant rise of antisemitism in Turkey, a result of widespread Turkish government's portrayal on Jewish people.
+On 31 May 2015, a report from The Times of Israel revealed that almost 40% of the Turkish population views Israel as a threat, the highest percentage ever recorded, signalling the rampant rise of antisemitism in Turkey, a result of the widespread Turkish government's portrayal of Jewish people.

-Anti-Israeli and anti-Zionist Sentiments on the Left
+Anti-Israel and anti-Zionist sentiments on the left

-Left-wing Turkish intelligentsia tends to view Israel as an instrument of U.S. imperialism in the Middle East.
+Left-wing Turkish intelligentsia tends to view Israel as an instrument of US imperialism in the Middle East.
 The Israeli-Palestinian conflict is thus interpreted as a conflict between a group "oppressed by imperialism" and a proxy of the United States.
 This tradition has existed since the 1970s, when Turks of the far-left joined the Palestine Liberation Organization and received military training through said organization, and some participated in combat against Israeli forces.